gallantries/video-library/docs/instructors.md

             1. **Familiar with git?** Add yourself to the [instructors.yaml](https://github.com/gallantries/video-library/blob/main/docs/instructors.yaml) file and create a Pull Request
             2. **Not familiar with git?** No problem!
+Just provide us your
+               - name
+               - affiliation
+               - (optional) a profile picture

-Just provide us with your name, affiation, and (optionally) a profile picture, and we will add you to the list.
-You can ask in the [#instructors](https://gtnsmrgsbord.slack.com/archives/C01ES97MZBN) channel of Slack (or via DM)
+               We will add you to the list!
+               You can ask us in the [#instructors](https://gtnsmrgsbord.slack.com/archives/C01ES97MZBN) channel of Slack (or via DM)
       - custom:
           title: Create a 30-second introduction video (optional)
           description: |
-            For some events (such as the annual Smorgasbord), we like to have a *Meet your instructors* video as part of the welcome session.
+            For some events (such as the annual Smörgåsbord), we like to have a *Meet your instructors* video as part of the welcome session.
       - custom:
           title: Tutorial Testing